giantswarm/docs/src/content/changes/workload-cluster-releases-aws/releases/aws-v16.5.0.md

 date: '2022-07-05T08:53:31+00:00'
 description: Release notes for AWS workload cluster release v16.5.0, published on 05 July 2022, 08:53
-title: workload cluster release v16.5.0 for AWS
+title: Workload cluster release v16.5.0 for AWS
 ---

 This is a security release featuring the latest version of Kubernetes 1.21 (1.21.14) and all of Giant Swarm applications.